AlexTaylorCoder/django-ecommerce/README.md

 ![review section](https://user-images.githubusercontent.com/105521583/198618581-57c294ff-fe93-43fe-839e-ddbbd660d6c1.png)

 If Users want to check out, they can navigate to the cart using the navbar.
 This cart has all the functionality a cart should have.
-Users can edit the quantity of a product by clicking on the plus or minus Icon and the total of the item will also adjust.

 ![cart](https://user-images.githubusercontent.com/105521583/198625456-af738de6-d3eb-424a-92f0-7ff239d54e4f.png)